trisulnsm/dinodoc/trisuldocs/docs/ug/ui/modules.md

 *Figure: Add New Module Options*

-From the list of module types select one and fill out the fields.
+From the list of module types select one and fill out the fields according to the [module template](/docs/ug/ui/module_templates) you have selected.

 ### Add Modules to a New/Existing Dashboard